cryptekbits/astrovedic/README.md

 - **KP Astrology**: Krishnamurti Paddhati features including sublord calculations
 - **Shadow Planets**: Support for upagrah (shadow planets) like Gulika, Mandi, etc.
 - **Outer Planets**: Support for Uranus, Neptune, and Pluto in Vedic calculations
+- **Core Calculations**: Focus on accurate astrological calculations with minimal interpretation

+## Architecture

+Flatlib is designed with a clear separation between core calculations and detailed analysis/reporting:

+- **Core Library (flatlib)**: Focuses on accurate astrological calculations and core functionality
+- **AstroVed Extension**: Contains detailed analysis, interpretations, and reporting functionality

+This separation allows flatlib to remain focused and efficient while providing a path for more detailed analysis through the extension.

 ## Installation